-During the meeting, the audit findings on the significant risk areas, deficiencies in internal control and status of the audit were presented to the Audit Committee and after deliberations and approval of the audit findings, were presented to the Board by the Chairman of the Audit Committee.
+During the meeting, the audit findings on the significant risk areas, deficiencies in internal control and status of the audit were presented to the Audit Committee for deliberations and approval.
+The audit findings were then presented to the Board by the Chairman of the Audit Committee.

-The Audit Committee reviewed the audited statutory financial statements of the Company and the Group for the financial year ended 30 April 2017 and satisfied itself that the audit had been adequately carried out in accordance with the approved audit plan and approved auditing standards and that the presentation of the financial statements was in compliance with statutory requirements and applicable accounting standards.
+The Audit Committee reviewed the audited financial statements of the Company and the Group for the financial year ended 30 April 2018 and satisfied themselves that the audit had been adequately carried out in accordance with the approved audit plan and approved auditing standards and that the presentation of the financial statements was in compliance with statutory requirements and applicable accounting standards.
 The Audit Committee then recommended the audited financial statements for the Board's approval and adoption.

-6. Private Sessions with External Auditors
+6) Private Sessions with External Auditors

-For the financial year ended 30 April 2017, the Audit Committee has met with the External Auditors a total of two (2) times without the presence of the executive directors and management in order for the Audit Committee and the external auditors to freely exchange views and opinions between both parties.
+For the financial year ended 30 April 2018, the Audit Committee has met with the External Auditors for a total of two (2) times without the presence of the executive directors and management in order for the Audit Committee and the external auditors to freely exchange views and opinions between both parties.

-7. Reviewed the Independence and Objectivity of the External Auditors
+7) Reviewed the Independence and Objectivity of the External Auditors